CoconutMacaroon/Teams-Mods/README.md

 This one is pretty simple.
 Note that when you make the web request, you might have to close/reopen Teams to see teh change.
 This is because Teams isn't constantly checking for a status change.
 However, the status is still set _even if you don't see it in Teams_.

 Make a `PUT` request to `https://presence.teams.microsoft.com/v1/me/forceavailability/`.
 The authorization should be `BEARER <YOUR AUTH TOKEN HERE>`.
 The content type should be `application/json`.
+Have the body of the request have `availability = "<STATUS>"`. `STATUS` can be `Busy` or `Available`.
+I haven't figured out the `STATUS` for Do Not Disturb, Be Right Back, Appear away, Appear offline.

 A PowerShell sample is
 ```PowerShell